BrandtNick/fibonacci-sequence-comparison/README.md

 #### Usage

-Just run the shellscript and
+Just run the shellscript like so:

 ```sh
   ./run.sh